coredns/coredns/plugin/reload/README.md

 4. fail loading the new Corefile, abort and keep using the old process

-After the aborted attempt to reload we are left with the old proceses running, but the listener is still closes (on step 1.).
-Note the same is true for prometheus metrics plugin.
+After the aborted attempt to reload we are left with the old proceses running, but the listener is closed in step 1; so the health endpoint is broken.
+The same can hopen in the prometheus metrics plugin.

 In general be careful with assigning new port and expecting reload to work fully.